taishi8117/taishi8117.github.io/_posts/2015-10-20-ksnctf-villager-A.md

 ![placeholder](/image/vil_a.png "Large example image") [ksnctf](http://ksnctf.sweetduet.info) is one of the beginner level CTF websites.
 This article is the write-up for the question 4 [Villager A](http://ksnctf.sweetduet.info/problem/4), in which you need to exploit the *Format String Vulnerability* to capture the flag!

+> Note that this article includes a complete solution.
+If you are looking for some hints for Villager A, the keywords are `Format String Vulnerability` and `GOT overwrite`.

 ## Write-up
 ### __Connect__
 Using given information, access to the server `ssh -p 10022 q4@ctfq.sweetduet.info`